The Glenn Jackson Scholarship Program

 SEASONAL EMPLOYMENT OPPORTUNITY

-Oregon Department of Transportation offers seasonal job opportunities, when available, to Glenn Jackson Scholars who want to work for the Department.
+Oregon Department of Transportation offers seasonal job opportunities for summer work, if work is available, to Glenn Jackson Scholars who want to work for the Department.
 Students can gain a working knowledge of the Department and learn firsthand the challenges and rewards of service to the citizens of Oregon.
+Students should contact the ODOT Human Resources office in early spring to request assistance in finding a position.

 What is the status of the fund?

 Our goal is to continue to increase the fund balance and ensure the program remains financially secure.
-As of June 30, 2012 the funds balance is: $450,555.71.
-Typically, the fund supports two scholarship awards each year.
-In 2012, the fund supported the award of three scholarships.
-Your contributions are instrumental in providing more scholarships for our graduating dependents!
+Current funds will provide for five scholarships for the 2015+16 school year and renewed eight previous recipients as they continued in the program.
+This is a departure from the past when only one or two scholarships were awarded each year.
+So, your contributions are instrumental in providing more scholarships for our graduating dependents!

 How can you help?